qihuazhou/qihuazhou.github.io/_pages/about.md

 ### Research Statement
 ---

-He focus on the design, optimization and deployment of highly-efficient **Edge Embodied AI Systems**, covering the research intersection of **Efficient AI Computing**, **Efficient MoE/LLM Serving**, **Diffusion Generative and VLA Models**, **Tiny/On-Device Machine Learning**, **Neural Video Codecs**, and **AI for Networking and Transportation**.
+He focuses on the design, optimization and deployment of **Efficient Edge Embodied AI Systems**, covering the research intersection of **Neuromorphic AI Computing**, **Efficient MoE/LLM Serving**, **Diffusion Generative and VLA Models**, **Tiny/On-Device Machine Learning**, **Neural Video Codecs**, and **AI for Networking and Transportation**.

-He recognize the importance of optimizing the *completed life-cycle* of intelligent tasks, from data sensing to knowledge-aware analytics and cross-entity interaction.
+He recognizes the importance of optimizing the *completed life-cycle* of intelligent tasks, from data sensing to knowledge-aware analytics and cross-entity interaction.
 Embracing this closed-loop design philosophy, his vision is to extend the boundary of modern learning paradigms and present new research prospects for enhancing system-level performance.

 <!-- His research outcomes cover a broad spectrum, ranging from *theory* to *implementation*, with a primary focus on three key aspects. -->